alonalj/PathoMCH/README.md

 ## Generating molecular cartographies and deriving heterogeneity
-To generate molecular cartogrpahies and heterogeneity simply use cartography.py and heterogeneity.py with using the same configuration settings (Conf and Conf_Postprocess) as used in the evaluation.
+To generate molecular cartogrpahies and heterogeneity simply use cartography.py and heterogeneity.py with the same configuration settings (Conf and Conf_Postprocess) as used in the evaluation.
 The output will be generated under `../out/<c.TCGA_COHORT_NAME>/` under `cartography` and `heterogeneity`.
-HTI appears in the name of each image under `heterogeneity` (e.g. for heterogeneity map: '<sample_name>_heterogeneity_..._0.64.png', HTI is 0.64).
+HTI appears in the name of each image under `heterogeneity` (e.g. for heterogeneity map ending with: '..._0.64.png', HTI is 0.64).